E-Turcios/E-Turcios/README.md

 ## A little bit more about myself:

 Marine Corps veteran and software engineer, certified as a front-end and back-end developer.
-An excellent problem solver, a self-motivated learner, and a Software technology enthusiast who enjoys solving real-world problems.
+An excellent problem solver, a self-motivated learner, and a software technology enthusiast who enjoys solving real-world problems.

 - 🔭 I’m currently working on [Easy-Go-List](https://github.com/T-Ender/easy-go-list),
 - 😄 Pronouns: He/Him